Nophinou/vitepress/Notes/NPCs.md

 ## NPCs beyond plot or mechanics

-- Characterize the protagonist through their limitations.
+- <span class="color">Characterize</span> the protagonist through their limitations.
 Bring on strong situations where the player feels powerless, highlighted by contrast.
-- Have the NPCs' personal concerns explore predefined themes.
+- Have the NPCs' personal concerns <span class="color">explore</span> predefined themes.
 Always <span class="highlight">COMPLEXITY AND CONTRADICTION</span>.

 ::: tip Darkwood
 The mother of the Elephants is convinced that the oxygen tank she gives us is full.
 What could have been a simple transactional fetch quest highlights her delusion.